ebilebilli/GraphQL-job-platform/README.md

 </div>

 > **Note**: This project uses GraphQL, which is considered a legacy technology.
 While it's still widely used and valuable to learn, it's important to be aware that newer alternatives exist in the API development landscape.

-This is a learning project, so the code and structure may evolve as I learn more about GraphQL and its ecosystem.
-Feel free to explore the codebase and learn along with me
+This project is a personal learning initiative to understand and implement GraphQL in a practical context.
+It's designed as a job platform where I can experiment with GraphQL concepts, best practices, and real-world implementations.

 ## 🎯 Learning Objectives